OpenTermsArchive/contrib-versions/Quora/Privacy Policy.md

-There are updates to this page that haven't been applied because you've entered text.
-Refresh this page to see updates.
+There are some updates to this page that haven't been applied yet because you've entered some data into a form.
+You can refresh this page to receive new updates.
+Trying to regain internet connection...
 Hide this message.
+Quora

-Quora Quora is your best source for knowledge.Signup in seconds.
+**Quora is your best source for knowledge.**
+**Sign up** in seconds.

 Remember Me Forgot Password?

 Please confirm your email address.
 Resend Confirmation Link

 No account found for this email.
 Retry, or Sign up for Quora.Incorrect password.
-Reset Password
+Reset Password By logging in you indicate that you have read and agree to the Terms of Service.

 *   About
 *   Team